Is Oaxaca the Future?

 But Oaxaca, with a population of 4 million people, also demands attention because it is Mexico’s most ethnically complex state, with 16 officially recognized indigenous groups, including the Zapotecos, Mixtecos, and Mazatecos.
 The state presents unique challenges, which grow more pressing every day.

-In the middle of September 2018, López Obrador announced that, during 2019, his first year in office, he would oversee the allocation of the equivalent of $2 billion in funds for new social programs and infrastructure initiatives in Oaxaca.
+López Obrador has announced that he will oversee the allocation of the equivalent of $2 billion in funds for new social programs and infrastructure initiatives in Oaxaca.

-As López Obrador completed an inspection of villages in southwestern parts of the state still recovering from a powerful earthquake, which destroyed buildings across the region in September of 2017, he said: “We will help not only those people who have been devastated by the earthquake.
+As López Obrador has toured villages in southwestern parts of the state still recovering from a powerful earthquake, which destroyed buildings across the region in September of 2017, he has promised to provide increasing amounts of financial aid to the people who need it most.
+Late last year, he proclaimed: “We will help not only those people who have been devastated by the earthquake.
 We will help those people who have always been beaten down: the poor.”

-During the visit to Oaxaca in mid-September, López Obrador, accompanied by a few of his lieutenants, announced he would usher in a new era of social transformation for the diverse peoples of the state.
-While Mexico’s next president took his message of change to residents of towns such as Ciudad Ixtepec and Juchitán de Zaragoza, the nation’s next secretary of agriculture, Villalobos Arámbula, met with farming leaders in the state capital, Oaxaca de Juárez, or, in English, Oaxaca City.
+During their visits to Oaxaca, López Obrador and his lieutenants have announced they will usher in a new era of social transformation for the diverse peoples of the state.
+While Mexico’s new president has taken his message of change to residents of towns such as Ciudad Ixtepec and Juchitán de Zaragoza, the nation’s new secretary of agriculture, Villalobos Arámbula, has met with farming leaders in the state capital, Oaxaca de Juárez, or, in English, Oaxaca City.

-“The future of agriculture in Mexico is in the south,” said Villalobos Arámbula at the September 18th meeting.
+“The future of agriculture in Mexico is in the south,” stated Villalobos Arámbula at one press conference in Oaxaca City.
 “Although we wish we could continue to rely on our food production systems in the north, we realize that, due to deteriorating soil conditions and dwindling water supplies, we can’t.”

 Of the total of almost 500,000 cubic hectometers of water sources replenished each year across Mexico’s 31 states, either by rain or other forces, almost 70 percent are located in the nation’s southern region, which encompasses seven states: Oaxaca, Veracruz, Yucatan, Chiapas, Tabasco, Campeche, and Quintana Roo.
 By itself, Oaxaca has a larger supply of renewable water than any other state, except Chiapas.